orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*The arrogance, the utter arrogance, thinking one is not susceptible to being *
+*The arrogance, the utter arrogance; thinking one is not susceptible to being hacked.*
 ***[], []***
 ***, 2XXX***